 US taxes for Americans abroad may seem complicated, but it doesn’t have to be if you know the foundational facts.
 Here is everything you need to know about your US Expat Taxes to make sure you are tax compliant and not double taxed.
-Or you can just use our one and only tax software optimized for US expat taxes!
+Save yourself some time, file your taxes with the only tax software optimized for US expat taxes!

 1. Do US Expats need to file their income taxes?

 Whether you are living in the United States, or abroad as a US citizen, you will need to file income taxes and report your worldwide income every year if you earn over the income tax reporting threshold.
 US Green Card Holders are also subject to the same filing law.

 2. When are US taxes for Americans Abroad due?